Peace Monuments

 Date? - Dove of Peace, Malécon, La Paz, Baja California Sur (Mexico).
 Bronze dove.
 La Paz means peace in Spanish.

-Date? - Las Palomas / The Doves, Parque Central “El Palomar,” Avenue Independencia y Teófilo Borunda, Chihuahua, Chihuahua (Mexico).
+1998? - Las Palomas / The Doves, Parque Central “El Palomar,” Avenue Independencia y Teófilo Borunda, Chihuahua, Chihuahua (Mexico).
 "Monumento integrado con tres palomas de bronce, cuyo proyecto fue realizado por el escultor Fermín Gutiérrez.
 Constituye un símbolo de la plaza del mismo nombre."
+Visited by EL.

 Date? - Paintings by Christopher Calle.
 Left image depicts the Japanese Peace Bell at United Nations in New York City.
 Colors of both paintings represent the United Nations.